Scoot Boot Stockist, Rachel Tupek’s Stance on the Barefoot Movement

 The biggest turning point for me was when our laminitic pony, Storm, was growing hooves that looked like slippers.
 This is when I decided to do all the research I could and find a way to help him as he became unable to walk.
 The moment he cantered across the paddock was the moment I knew there was a better way.
 It was when I hit hurdles in my thoroughbred’s feet that made me realise I needed to learn more, there is more to this than just a trim.
 This is when I enrolled in college.

-Why Have you Chosen to Promote Natural Barefoot Hoof Care Rather Than Traditional Shod Methods?
+Why Promote Natural Barefoot Hoof Care Rather Than Traditional Shod Methods?

 When I started researching, I found a lot of information that indicated shoes may have even been a contributing factor as to why we see the problems we see in many of our domesticated horses, especially my TB.
 I was able to relate much of what I read to my own horses.